jacklule/DataViz-Syllabus/GitHubSetUp.md

 ##Working with GitHub in a Computer Lab
 Students likely will not have administrative access to download and install GitHub for Mac in a computer lab.
 Perhaps the students can start the dowload and the instructor could type in the JournalismAdmin password.
 Or the instructor could do all the downloads before classes begin.

-For students then to set up GitHub.io pages, follow the four-step process at [GitHub Pages](https://pages.github.com/) or see above but also follow these annotations:
+For students then to set up GitHub.io pages, follow the four-step process at [GitHub Pages](https://pages.github.com/) or see above, [Getting Set Up at GitHub.io](#Getting-Set-Up-at-GitHub.io), but also follow these annotations:

 1. Create a repository at github.com:
   - name.github.io